HewlettPackard/OpenShift-on-SimpliVity/README.md

 ansible-playbook –i hosts site.yml
 ```

 Depending on your hardware and the load, it takes approximately 30mns for the playbook to finish its work.
-The following appendix explains how you can monitor the progresses of the deployment if you are impatient.
+Refer to  this  [appendix](#appendix-monitoring-the-deployment) if you want to monitor the progresses of the deployment.

 ## Persistent Storage